 19 Jan Vintage Booty Dress

-Posted at 17:06h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks, Vintage Patterns 0 Comments
+Posted at 17:06h in Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles, Vintage Patterns 0 Comments

 It was a demanding Pattern Puzzle this week that ran live across all time zones and gave everyone a chance to join in.
 You can see by the pattern shapes below that the final move of adding the front side panel to the backside panel was just enough to make it a very challenging game.
 Huge thanks to all fans and friends for dropping by and making it a great day.